damroyalty/tickr/README.md

 # tickr (tauri + vanilla)

-eventually will turn this into a visualizer for 52 week highs and 52 week lows
+eventually to be a market indicator visualizer for 52 week highs and 52 week lows